 He was athletic.
 His golden skin, which radiated in contrast with the mint green hospital gown he wore, and the calluses on his feet hinted at a teen who loved surfing, snowboarding, wake boarding and skateboarding.

 Failure had never given Connor pause.
 He lived life "all-in," according to his dad.
-He tried new sports until he mastered them, placing in a surf contest in Hawaii just days after he learned to stand on a board.
+He tried new sports until he mastered them, placing in a surf contest in

 Now he rested on a bed angled slightly upward, with his arms and legs propped on pillows.
 His head leaned toward a teddy bear nestled above his right shoulder, which his youngest sister now sleeps with every night.